dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 ## Transfer status

-You can go to your domain list at any time to check on the status of pending transfers.
+You can go to your domain list to check on the status of pending transfers.
 Click on "transfer in process" to view detailed information about the transfer request.

-## Cancel the transfer
+## Canceling the transfer

-If the domain is still in the transfer process, you can cancel the transfer at any time, and the domain won't be moved away from your current registrar.
-To do this, navigate to your domain, under the "Transferring" card, click "View status", then "Cancel transfer".
+If the domain is still in the transfer process, you can cancel the transfer, and the domain won't be moved away from your current registrar.
+To do this, navigate to your domain.
+Under the "Transferring" card, click "View status", then "Cancel transfer".

 ## After the transfer

 When the transfer is completed, you will receive a confirmation email from DNSimple.
 Congratulations!
 Your domain is now transferred to DNSimple and you can manage it from your DNSimple account.

-### Change name servers
+### Changing name servers

 It's important to note that **we don't automatically point your domain to our name servers** when the transfer completes.